 Administration of study drug is restricted to research staff delegated the responsibility by the PI or appropriately trained ward nurses.
-Participants will receive two injections of 100mg study drug / placebo via a subcutaneous syringe each daya minimum 6 hours and maximum 18 hours apart.
+Participants will receive two injections of 100mg study drug / placebo via a subcutaneous syringe each day.
+Injections must be a minimum of 8 hours and maximum of 16 hours apart.
 Participants are allocated treatment kits and the procedure to show proof of administration and drug reconciliation make accidental overdose highly unlikely.